1000M

-1000M (formerly referred to as 1000 South Michigan) is a skyscraper under construction in the Historic Michigan Boulevard District portion of Michigan Avenue in the Chicago Loop.
-Designed by Helmut Jahn, it will be a 74-story, 832 ft tall residential condominium tower located at 1000 South Michigan Avenue.
-The 323-unit building will include one to four bedroom luxury condominiums.
-Construction on 1000M officially began in December 2019 and was originally expected to finish in mid-to-late 2022.
+1000M is an apartment complex in the Historic Michigan Boulevard District portion of Michigan Avenue in the Chicago Loop.
+Designed by Helmut Jahn and Kara Mann, the building is a 73-story, 832 ft tall tower located at 1000 South Michigan Avenue.

+Construction on 1000M began in December 2019 but was halted for a time due to the COVID-19 pandemic.
+It ultimately opened in June 2024.
+The building was the final project designed by Jahn.